 Plastic is a synthetic material with many chemicals that can affect the taste of fermented food.
 Also, it has an artificial flavor that is quite different from the natural flavors of foods.

-When you use a plastic jar for fermenting, a smell like plastic could be added to your kimchi.
+When you use a plastic jar for fermenting, the smell of plastic can be added to your kimchi.
 You might not be able to get rid of the smell completely.
 So, avoid using plastic containers to ensure your fermented food tastes natural and not fake.

 As you can see, there are many reasons why you shouldn’t use plastic for fermenting purposes.
 But is there any way to get rid of this problem?
 Yes, it is!
 So, let’s see what it is.